 Despite of these actions, the reviewers are still able to identify the team, and are provided with the information regarding the publication record, previous work in the given field and previous usage of the facility.
 Once this information is there, it is to be expected that it is used, consciously or unconsciously, possibly diverting the discussion and the evaluation from the science case and introducing systematic effects which are not related to the effective scientific merit of the application.
 Gender bias is one of them (see Patat 2016 for a statistical study on time allocation at ESO).

 This issue is addressed by the dual-anonymous peer review (DAPR).
 In this paradigm neither the applicants nor the reviewers know each other’s identity.
 DAPR has been already deployed by some organizations and is considered as the most effective form of peer-review (see for instance Mulligan, Hall & Raphael 2013).
 DAPR has been adopted by the Space Telescope Science Institute for allocating HST time as of Cycle 26 (Strolger & Reid 2019; Strolger & Natarajan 2019) and will be adopted by ALMA as of Cycle 8.
 A recent study by Johnson & Kirk (2020) has shown that anonymization can nearly eliminate gender systematics from application processes.
-In particular, their analysis shows that when the identities of the team were known, about 60% of the discussion was about the team itself, not the science being proposed.
+In particular, their analysis shows that when the identities of the team were known, about 50% of the discussions include some mention of the Principal Investigator or the team.
 And that gives an obvious opportunity for unconscious bias to creep back into the process.
 In addition, as shown by the outcome of HST Cycle 27, DAPR has also the potential of levelling the playing field between new and established researchers (Reid 2019, slides #9 and #10).

 In the DAPR approach, the applicants still provide all the information about the proposing team, but this is not displayed in the proposal version that is distributed to the reviewers.
 The information is stored by the organization that facilitates the process and disclosed to the reviewers only after the scientific evaluation and final ranking are completed.